zixxin/zixxin/README.md

 ### ☑️ ABOUT ME
 🏫 | Handong Global University 20
 📝 | Major in Computer Science
-💼 | Content team leader of Software Factory
+💼 | Leader of Contents Team in Software Factory

 ### ☑️ TECH LIST